stfc/IAM-Docs/docs/policies/ska-privacy.md

 The SKA Regional Centre Network (“SRCNet”) is a body under the SKA Observatory ("SKAO") that develops a collaborative and federated network of SKA Regional Centres, globally distributed across SKA partner countries, to host the SKA Science Archive and maximise the scientific productivity and impact of the SKA.

-The SKA IAM (Identity and Access Manager) Prototype provides an Authentication and Authorization Infrastructure (AAI) solution to SKAO and SRCNet.
+The SKA IAM (Identity and Access Manager) provides an Authentication and Authorization Infrastructure (AAI) solution to SRCNet under SKAO.
 The IAM acts as a proxy service, allowing SKAO collaborators access to SRCNet services.

 ## General Principles